hc-sousa/sign-language-digits/presentation/presentation.md

 # Identification of Digits from sign languages

 ---
+# Introduction
+- Can be useful for:
+  - improving communication between hearing and non-hearing individuals;
+  - Starting point for new technologies for the deaf and hard-of-hearing community.
+- Different models (neural networks, support vector machines, decision trees) were tested and their performance was compared on a sign language image dataset from Kaggle.
+- Studied impact of some preprocessing techniques.

+---

 # Data
-- Use of 2062 images as a database, provided by Kaggle
+- Original dataset has 2062 images
-- Data includes all numbers from 0 to 9 with 10 labels
+- Includes all numbers from 0 to 9 with 10 labels
-- Use of Raw image data due to easier manipulation
+- Balanced dataset with similar number of examples for each label

 ![bg right:50% 80%](../doc/assets/sign-language-digits.png)